 Prior to becoming president of NWCCD, Dr. Drumm was Vice President for Enrollment/Student & Public Affairs at Springfield Technical Community College in Springfield, MA.

 Dr. Drumm’s career also includes working in a variety of student services and academic affairs positions at community colleges, universities and private colleges, ranging from Student Life Director and Assistant Academic Dean to Vice President for Student Affairs at a New Hampshire community college.

 Dr. Drumm, his wife Bonnie, and their son Cameron enjoy snowmobiling, traveling, and spending time with their extended family in the Berkshires and southern Maine.
-Cameron is now attending SUNY Broome.
+Both Cameron and Bonnie attended SUNY Broome.